rbahmani01/mlops_load_forecasting/README.md

 **What it does:**
 - Runs all tests automatically
 - Reports test coverage
-- Validates code quality
-- Takes ~2-4 minutes
+- Runs automated tests and reports coverage (shown in CI logs)

 **View CI results:**
 - Go to the **Actions** tab on GitHub
 - See test results for each commit
-- Coverage reports included
+- Coverage output shown in GitHub Actions logs

 **Run tests locally before pushing:**